prashant-kikani/prashant-kikani.github.io/_posts/2020-12-5-how-to-solve-a-problem.markdown

 ## Transfer Learning

-Almost 80-90% of our problems can be solved in this simple & naive way. <b>How others have solved the same problem in the past?</b> Ask this question whenever you face any problem.
+Almost 80-90% of our problems can be solved in this simple & naive way.
+It's all about <a href="https://prashantkikani.com/blog/learning-to-learn" target="_blank">learning</a> how others did it. <b>How others have solved the same problem in the past?</b> Ask this question whenever you face any problem.

 > Billions of humans are living on this planet.
 It's very likely that someone else has faced & solved the same problem as ours.
 We just need to copy that solution.
 That's all.